3LW (album)

 3LW is the debut studio album by American girl group 3LW.
+It was released through Epic Records on December 5, 2000 in the United States.
+Over the course of nine months, the group recorded material for the project, working with a range of producers and songwriters to craft a contemporary R&B sound aimed at the teen pop market.
+Contributors to the album included Chrissy Conway, Chad Elliott, production teamss Full Force and Poke & Tone, Trackmasters (Poke & Tone), and Kevin "She'kspere" Briggs.

-It was released through Epic Records on December 5, 2000.
-The album contains their debut single "No More (Baby I'ma Do Right)" which peaked at number 23 on the Billboard Hot 100, and their follow-up single "Playas Gon' Play".
-3LW peaked at number 29 on the US Billboard 200 and was certified Platinum by Recording Industry Association of America (RIAA).
-As of March 2003, the album has sold 1.3 million copies in the US.
+Reviews for 3LW were generally positive, with critics praising its fresh, radio-friendly blend of R&B and pop and strong vocals, while noting its manufactured image and occasional formulaic songwriting.
+The album peaked at number 29 on the US Billboard 200 and was certified Platinum by Recording Industry Association of America (RIAA).
+By March 2003, it had sold 1.3 million copies in the United States.
+3LW produced the band's their debut single "No More (Baby I'ma Do Right)" which peaked at number 23 on the Billboard Hot 100, and their follow-up single "Playas Gon' Play".

 Background and production

 In April 1999, Kiely Williams, Adrienne Bailon and Naturi Naughton met each other at an audition.
 The following week later the trio went to a recording studio to record a 4-song demo tape.
 Eventually they caught the attention of Sony Music Entertainment chairman/CEO Tommy Mottola and after performing for him he signed them to his label.
 For nine months the girls recorded material for their debut album.
 Bailon discussed the developmental experience saying, "We've become like sisters.
 We sing, pray, and go to church as unit".
 She continued," We have bunk beds, and "the bond we share is unbreakable".